 Loose or Wires and Connections in Your Cub Cadet

 Wires and connections can become loose with the constant vibration of your Cub Cadet.
 Make sure they are secure.
-While checking the connections, make sure the terminals are free of corrosion.
+While checking the connections and verifying the continuity is good, make sure the terminals are free of corrosion.

 A starter solenoid is an electromagnetic switch that, when engaged, initiates the starter motor to turn over your Cub Cadet’s engine.